MahtaFetrat/ManaTTS-Persian-Speech-Dataset/README.md

 For any inquiries or clarifications regarding the use of this dataset, please reach out to us at [contact info to be updated].
 Your cooperation in ensuring responsible use of this dataset is greatly appreciated.

+## Acknowledgment

+We would like to express our sincere gratitude to [Nasl-e-Mana](https://naslemana.com/), the monthly magazine of the blind community of Iran, for their generosity.
+Their commitment to openness and collaboration has been instrumental in advancing research and development in speech synthesis.
+We are especially thankful for their choice to release the data under the Creative Commons CC-0 license, allowing for unrestricted use and distribution.

 ## Citation
 If you use this dataset or the processing pipeline in your work, please cite the following paper: